This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 After your child's procedure:

 Your child will be taken to a room to rest.
 Your child will need to lie flat and keep his leg or arm still for about 4 hours.
 This helps prevent bleeding.
-Do not let your child get out of bed until caregivers say it is okay.
-When caregivers see that he is okay, he will be taken to his room.
+Do not let your child get out of bed until healthcare providers say it is okay.
+When healthcare providers see that he is okay, he will be taken to his room.

 - Your child cannot make it to his procedure.